-- In someone else's home on a commercial basis rental of room only

-- o In someone else's home on a commercial basis rental of full property

-- o Hostel

 - o Boat

 - o Cruise ship

 - o Train

 - University/School

 - TS32_2 Travel costs to and from the destination and during the trip.
-If the 'per adult equivalent per night' spend is greater than £601, the value is capped at £601.
+If the 'per adult equivalent per night' spend is greater than £627, the value is capped at £627.
 If the respondent indicated that travel is not included in any package spend (TS26 does not equal 2) and it's a form of transport where we expect there to be a price, any don't know responses are replaced with the non-zero median per adult equivalent per night spend for this category.
 Travel types where a spend is expected are:

 - Car hired/rented

 - o Train

 - Public bus/coach

-- o Organised coach tour
+- Organised coach tour

-- o Taxi
+- Taxi

-- o Tube/underground train
+- Tube/underground train

 - o Tram

 - o Plane

 - o Boat

 - Canal boat or barge

 - Other boat/ship/ferry/yacht

 - TS32_3 trip spend on services or advice.
-If the 'per adult equivalent per night' spend is greater than £218 the value is capped at £218.
+If the 'per adult equivalent per night' spend is greater than £228 the value is capped at £228.

 - TS32_4 trip spend on eating and drinking out.
-If the 'per adult equivalent per night' spend is greater than £546 the value is capped at £546.
+If the 'per adult equivalent per night' spend is greater than £569 the value is capped at £569.

 - TS32_5 trip spend on eating and drinking in accommodation.
-If the 'per adult equivalent per night' spend is greater than £546 the value is capped at £546.
+If the 'per adult equivalent per night' spend is greater than £569 the value is capped at £569.

 - TS32_6 trip spend on other shopping.
-If the 'per adult equivalent per night' spend is greater than £655 the value is capped at £655.
+If the 'per adult equivalent per night' spend is greater than £683 the value is capped at £683.

 - TS32_7 trip spend on entertainment.
-If the 'per adult equivalent per night' spend is greater than £546 the value is capped at £546. - TS32_8 trip spend on anything else.
-If the 'per adult equivalent per night' spend is greater than £328 the value is capped at £328. - The respondent weight is capped at 4. - The child trip correction factor (CTCF divides trip party children by trip party adults) is capped 4 for standard trips and 6 if the trip involves a larger group. - The child spend correction factor (CSCF) is capped at 2. - Where a respondent has taken a qualifying trip in the reporting period (as indicated in the universe section of the survey), but not provided any detailed information on any trips in the reporting period (because all of the trips they have given detailed information about fall into different reporting periods).
+If the 'per adult equivalent per night' spend is greater than £569 the value is capped at £569.

+- TS32_8 trip spend on anything else.
+If the 'per adult equivalent per night' spend is greater than £342 the value is capped at £342. - The respondent weight is capped at 4. - The child trip correction factor (CTCF divides trip party children by trip party adults) is capped 4 for standard trips and 6 if the trip involves a larger group. - The child spend correction factor (CSCF) is capped at 2. - Where a respondent has taken a qualifying trip in the reporting period (as indicated in the universe section of the survey), but not provided any detailed information on any trips in the reporting period (because all of the trips they have given detailed information about fall into different reporting periods).
 In these instances, only variables that are essential to the volume, bednights and value estimations are imputed.
-These are: - The country of their main place visited (TS07) is randomly assigned to either England, Scotland, or Wales - The median number of nights for the reporting period is imputed at TS05 - The median number of adults in trip parties during the reporting period is imputed at TS21A_1 - The median number of children in trip parties during the reporting period is imputed at TS21A_2 - The median number of adults in the spend parties during the reporting period is imputed at NUM_AD_SPEND - The median number of children in the spend parties during the reporting period is imputed at NUM_CH_SPEND - The trip correction factor is edited so that it is the same as the number of eligible trips taken in the reporting period (otherwise it would be 0) - The per adult equivalent per night spend is imputed with the median for the reporting period - The number of places visited during the trip is set to 1
+These are: - The country of their main place visited (TS07) is randomly assigned to either England, Scotland, or Wales - The median number of nights for the reporting period is imputed at TS05 - The median number of adults in trip parties during the reporting period is imputed at TS21A_1 - The median number of children in trip parties during the reporting period is imputed at TS21A_2 - The median number of adults in the spend parties during the reporting period is imputed at NUM_AD_SPEND - The median number of children in the spend parties during the reporting period is imputed at NUM_CH_SPEND - The trip correction factor is edited so that it is the same as the number of eligible trips taken in the reporting period (otherwise it would be 0) - o The per adult equivalent per night spend is imputed with the median for the reporting period - o The number of places visited during the trip is set to 1